-It's very important to do your research first as there are many types of student loans, including many with hidden costs and fees
+It's very important to do your research first as there are many types of student loans, many of which have hidden costs and fees

-When it's time to get a student loan, you might be so excited to have a solid loan offer than you accept it right away.
-But you should always do your research first as there are many types of students loans and each one have different considerations that can make a difference when it's time to repay.
+Applying for student loans isn't fun or easy.
+When you finally get a loan offer, you may be so excited that you accept it right away without any hesitation.
+But you should be doing your research on all student loan offers before accepting one.
+There are many different types of students loans available and each one has different considerations that can make a huge difference when it's time to repay.

 Types of Student Loans: Federal and Private